nilnida/DSA210-Term-Project/README.md

 ### 1. Relation of Battery Efficinecy with Battery Temperature

-Since in the data, there exists two metrics that shows the battery efficiency, there will be two parts that hypotesis tests are conducted on.
+Since in the data, there exists two metrics that shows the battery efficiency, there will be two parts that hypothesis tests are conducted on.
 At the end, the results will be evaluated to make a conclusion.

 ### a.
 Relation of Discharge Duration with Battery Temperature